• Skip to main content

 What is gallo pinto?

 Gallo pinto is a simple black beans and rice dish, most common in Costa Rica and Nicaragua, cooked with onions, peppers, cilantro, and seasoning.
-Traditionally, gallo pinto is served at breakfast with eggs.
-But gallo pinto tastes so hearty and satisfying, I like it any time of day.
+Traditionally, this rice and beans dish is served at breakfast with eggs.
+But this recipe tastes so hearty and satisfying, I like it any time of day.

 Gallo pinto translates from Spanish as “spotted rooster.”
 So called because the beans create “spots” in the rice, gallo pinto can also be spelled as one word, gallopinto.